zbmed-semtec/hybrid-doc-relevance-training/README.md

 ## Code Implementation

-The [`generate_embeddings.py`](./code/generate_embeddings.py) script uses the RELISH Tokenized npy file as input and supports the generation and training of Word2Vec models, generation of embeddings and saving the embeddings as pickle files.
+The [`generate_doc_embeddings_after_injection_MeSHembeddings.py`](./code/generate_doc_embeddings_after_injection_MeSHembeddings.py) script uses the RELISH Tokenized npy file as input and supports the generation and training of Word2Vec models, generation of embeddings and saving the embeddings as pickle files.

-The script consists of two main functions `generateWord2VecModel` and `generateDocumentEmbeddings`.

-`generateWord2VecModel` : This function creates a Word2vec model using the provided sentences and the inputer hyper parameter.

-`generateDocumentEmbeddings` :  This function generates document embeddings from titles and abstracts using Word2Vec and centroid calculations.
-It can utilize either an existing or a default pretrained model for word embeddings and saves the results as .npy or .pkl files based on the specified format.
+The script comprises the following steps:

++ Generate word embeddings via Word2vec module of Gensim Python library.
++ Compute the embeddings of MeSHIDs via centroid of the corresponding MeSH-terms’ embeddings.
++ Post-annotation: Append the computed MeSH-embeddings to the list of word embeddings of the corresponding articles.
+    - In case of reduction:
+        - If the word forming an identified MeSH term is not present in the pre-annotated tokens : Delete the word from the corresponding article’ s words.
+By doing so, we take the independent presence of each word into account.
++ Compute document embeddings via centroid method.
++ Store the generated document embeddings and the corresponding Word2vec model.

+Subsequently, the stored document embeddings are utilized for calculating cosine similarities, while the trained Word2vec model is loaded to compute the WMD score using its Gensim implementation.

 ## Getting Started